Lebanon national football team: 1964–1971: AFC affiliation and continued regional participation

 Four years later, Lebanon took part in the 1972 Olympic Games qualifiers under coach Joseph Abou Mrad.
 It was initially planned for a group stage in Tehran, featuring North Korea, Syria, Lebanon, and Iraq.
 However, due to visa issues with Iranian authorities, FIFA restructured the group into knockout ties.
 Ultimately, Lebanon faced Iraq in a home-and-away series.
 Lebanon won the first match 1–0 in Beirut, but lost the second 1–0 in Baghdad.
 A decisive third match was held in Istanbul, Turkey, where Iraq secured a 2–1 victory, advancing to the second round of qualifiers; Lebanon was eliminated from the competition.

-After joining the Asian Football Confederation (AFC) in 1964, Lebanon's first Asian Cup qualifying campaign was for the 1972 tournament under coach Abou Mrad.
+Lebanon's first qualifying campaign for the Asian Cup was in 1972, under coach Abou Mrad.
 The Western Zone qualifiers, held in Kuwait in December 1971, began with an allocation match to determine Lebanon's group placement.
 Lebanon lost 3–0 to Bahrain, and was placed in Group B alongside Kuwait and Syria.
 In the group stage, Lebanon suffered a 1–0 defeat to Kuwait, but secured a 3–2 victory over Syria, advancing to the semi-finals.
 However, in the decisive semi-final match, where a win would have guaranteed qualification, Lebanon lost 4–1 to Iraq.
 The team concluded their campaign with a 2–0 consolation victory over Jordan in the third-place match.